Rufai-Alex/node-api-challenge/README.md

 - [ ] How can we partition our application into sub-applications?

+By separating those that their work is similar to different files and like them together like grouping routes together also middleweres.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.